-You’re going to consume a lot of paper.
-Draw anywhere: on newspaper, on used magazines, on the back of recycled pages.
+You’re going to consume a lot of paper to become professional.
+Draw anywhere: in newspaper, on used magazines, on the back of recycled pages.
 Redo these exercises on the subway, in waiting rooms, in cafes.
 Have fun with it!

 These are simple exercises that bring much to your ongoing quest to master the pencil.

-Therefore, take enjoy drawing all sorts of forms!
+Therefore, take to enjoy drawing all sorts of forms!

 If you want to make your first steps in drawing, I invite you to download the Designer Starter Kit to start learning with the basics of perspective step-by-step.